yamadashy/repopack/CONTRIBUTING.md

 # Contribution Guide

-Thanks for your interest in **Repopack**! 🚀 We’d love your help to make it even better.
+Thanks for your interest in **Repomix**! 🚀 We’d love your help to make it even better.
 Here’s how you can get involved:

 - **Create an Issue**: Spot a bug?
 Have an idea for a new feature?
 Let us know by creating an issue.
 - **Submit a Pull Request**: Found something to fix or improve?
 Jump in and submit a PR!
-- **Spread the Word**: Share your experience with Repopack on social media, blogs, or with your tech community.
+- **Spread the Word**: Share your experience with Repomix on social media, blogs, or with your tech community.
-- **Use Repopack**: The best feedback comes from real-world usage, so feel free to integrate Repopack into your own projects!
+- **Use Repomix**: The best feedback comes from real-world usage, so feel free to integrate Repomix into your own projects!

 ## Maintainers

-Repopack is maintained by Yamadashy ([@yamadashy](https://github.com/yamadashy)).
+Repomix is maintained by Yamadashy ([@yamadashy](https://github.com/yamadashy)).
 While all contributions are welcome, please understand that not every suggestion may be accepted if they don't align with the project's goals or coding standards.

 ---